Pelvic Health - What Is This Buzz All About?

 For starters…pelvic health may be “buzz” wordy right now.
 But it isn’t just this fad that’s “in style”.
 Don’t get me wrong, us pelvic health specialists love the increased attention that it has gotten!
 But don’t let that fool you with thinking it’s new or that it’s just this fad that will eventually fade away like custom ringtones or a TikTok dance.
 No, pelvic health is a crucial element to your wellbeing that has been around as long as the human body has existed and is here to stay.
 Exercising the pelvic muscles has been documented for over thousands of years.
 Thankfully, research and knowledge is always growing, as is our understanding of this vital area of the body.

-You know when you sit down on the toilet, and your body relaxes as pee starts to come out?
-That’s your pelvic floor!
+You know when you sit down on the toilet, and your body relaxes as pee or poop starts to come out?
+That’s thanks to your pelvic floor!

-You know when you sneeze and you don’t pee your pants?
-Or you have to pee and you’re able to walk to the bathroom?
+You know when you have to pee but you’re able to walk to the bathroom without peeing your pants?
 That’s thanks to your pelvic floor!

 You know when you’re feeling aroused and things look engorged or erect?
 That’s your pelvic floor!

-I could keep going on, but I think you get the point.
 Your pelvic health is an area of wellness focused around your pelvic region.
 This includes reproductive health, bowel health, sexual health, and bladder health.
 It’s a part of fertility, pregnancy, and post-partum.
-It’s impacted by any surgeries around the pelvic floor such as for hernias, prolapse, bottom surgery, hysterectomies, and more.
+It’s impacted by any surgeries around the pelvic floor such as for hernias, prolapse, bottom surgeries, hysterectomies, and more.
 It’s the area involved when experiencing pain at the hips, genitals, low back, tailbone, butthole, etc.

 Let’s take a deeper dive to where these muscles are.
 They are a group of muscles in the pelvis.